breeku/Meows-Vue.js/README.md

 Todo:
 - [x] User authentication
+- [ ] Style
+- [ ] Check if post was made by authenticated user on server side
 - [ ] Demo online
 - [ ] Seperate into different components
 - [ ] Pictures in posts
 - [ ] Post comments
 - [ ] Realtime updates

-> Created with Vue.js, Node.js, Express and MongoDB
+> Created with Vue.js, Node.js, Express, MongoDB and Firebase